payne/documentation/quickReference/JavaScript-ES5-Quick-Reference.md

   C.prototype.constructor = C;
 }
 ```
 Child only inherits from prototype.
-Superclass is stored with uber in case it’s needed.
+Superclass is stored with uber in case it's needed.
 The constructor is reset for runtime object introspection.

 Can optimize this by storing the proxy function in a closure in an `IIFE` that returns a function